-Aisha Thalia Shows Off Underboob in Tight White Crop Top
+Aisha Thalia Shows Off Underboob In Tight White Crop Top

-Instagram model Aisha Thalia wowed her 554,000 followers with her recent post.
-Wearing a tight white top that only just covered her ample assets, the celebrity also paired the look with short denim shorts.
+Instagram model Aisha Thalia wowed her 554,000 followers with her recent post wherein she wore a tight, white crop top that she paired with short denim shorts.

 In the image, Aisha was wearing a tight white crop top that only just covered her ample assets, resulting in some underboob peeking out.
 She matched the top with a pair of denim cutoffs that hugged her hourglass shape as she posed with one curvaceous hip jutting out to the side.
 The model also added a floppy blue hat with a wide brim and dark band in order to complete the look.